Searching for the best Dropbox alternatives?

 - Snapshots and Versioning: These are two of the other features I’m in love with.
 Snapshots are basically like an older version of folders, while versioning is for files.
 These allow you do restore the files and folders to their older state, and hence recover changed data.

 - Collaborations: Multiple users can be editing the same file simultaneously.
-Progress of each users is shown in real-time to the other users on the file.
+The progress of each users is shown in real-time to the other users on the file.

 - Lock Files: Files can be locked while being edited.
 This prevents others from editing the file simultaneously and create conflicting versions of the same.